Looking for the best things to do in Istanbul?

 If you are interested in visiting the Spice Market with a guide, it is a great way to find the best stores and learn about traditional products.
 It is also helpful if you want to buy some beautifully packaged authentic Turkish Delight to take home.

-Combine a 3 hr Istanbul Walking Tour that starts in Taksim Square and finishes in the ancient Spice Market.
-Tour starts at 384 TL (~ USD $68).
+Combine a 3 hr Istanbul Walking Tour taking in many of Istanbul’s most famous attractions and finishing in the ancient Spice Market.
 Get details here.

-Discover traditional delicacies of Istanbul on a private full day guided food tour.
-Starting in the Spice Market, the tour takes you on a journey through some of Istanbul’s most famous marketplaces and speciality stores.
-582 TL (~ USD $100).
+Discover the traditional delicacies of Istanbul on a private full-day guided food tour.
+Starting in the Spice Market, the tour takes you through some of Istanbul’s most famous marketplaces and speciality stores.
 Get details here.

 Galata